 - be kept in an enclosure, built in accordance with the Companion Animals Regulations

 - be in the sole charge of a person over the age of 18 years

 - be under the effective control of a competent person while in a public place by means of an adequate chain, cord or leash and have muzzle securely fixed on its mouth to prevent it from biting any person or animal

 - be kept on a property displaying one or more signs showing the words "Warning Dangerous Dog" in letters clearly visible from the boundaries of the property.

 Owning a restricted breed of dog

-Commencing 1 July, 2019 Annual permits will be required for certain companion animals.
+Commencing 1 July, 2020 Annual permits will be required for certain companion animals, in addition to lifetime registration.
 For the purposes of section 11N (d) of the Act, an annual fee of $195 will be required to be paid for the issue of a permit for a dangerous or restricted dog.

 You could be fined up to $55,000 plus two years imprisonment if you fail to comply with the above requirements.

 |Accept ownership of restricted dog

 Full details of these requirements can be found in Sections 55 to 58 of the Companion Animals Act and Clauses 32 to 36 of the Companion Animals Regulation 2018.